 Going to the Sun Road begins at the Apgar Visitor Center.
 This small-ish building serves as an introduction to Glacier National Park.
 Learn about the flora, fauna, study your map, or buy a trinket.
 Fill up your water bottle here and grab some snacks if needed.

 You can get a good look at the famous busses of the Glacier National Park Bus Tours here at Lake McDonald Lodge.
 This rear-view of the bus is something you’re likely to become accustomed to on Going to the Sun Road.

 These things are everywhere and they are not quick about it.
 If you’re behind one, forget about hitting the twisties of Going to the Sun Road.
 That is unless you can, ahem, find your way around them.

 And of course, take a gander at that lovely lake.
-I’ll be on that boat later for the sunset cruise.
+I’ll be on that boat later for the Lake McDonald Sunset Cruise.